-In view of the changes that have occurred in the retail sector in some European countries (eg. UK, Norway) that resulted in a domination of hypermarket and discount chains in the food market, and currently occur in other countries (eg Poland), it can be expected that the importance of traditionally important short distribution channels such as on farm sales or traditional local farmers' markets will have less significance in the structure of sales channels, with the exception of modern initiatives such as "Sunday" or "breakfast" markets in various innovative forms.
-Observations from different countries indicate at the same time that, thanks to the development of IT, online sales will grow, and with the improving welfare of large groups of societies various initiatives referring to social proximity concepts will develop.
+In view of recent changes that have occurred in the retail sector in some European countries (e.g. UK, Norway), which have resulted in the domination of hypermarkets and discount food stores, also on the rise in other countries (e.g Poland), it can be expected that the importance of traditionally important short distribution channels, such as on farm sales or traditional local farmers' markets, will have less significance in producers' sale channels, with the exception of modern initiatives such as "Sunday" or "breakfast" markets, and other types of innovative networks.
+Observations from different countries indicate that, following the digital transformation of the retail industry, online sales will grow even further.
+At the same time, with increasing interest in improving the welfare of society and wider social benefits, various initiatives, such as social enterprises and food hubs, may further develop and shape the modern landscape.